 Mrinalini (Mini) Watsa is a wildlife biologist studying conservation biology through investigations of tropical disease ecology, animal behavior, and wildlife health, with a focus on utilizing genetics and genomics via portable field laboratories for in situ investigations.
 Previously, she had been a Visiting Assistant Professor in physical anthropology at Washington University in St. Louis where she managed the Primate Molecular Ecology Laboratory, but now she is the Bud Heller Fellow at the San Diego Zoo Institute of Conservation Research.
-Mini was also a co-founder of Field Projects International back in 2009, where she remains a senior research scientist and the organization’s current president.
+Mini was also a co-founder of Field Projects International back in 2009, where she remains a senior research scientist.
 She is also an avid science writer (see examples of her work here and here), and a member of the Global Forest Reporting Network.
 You can visit her professional page here.

 Areas of Research: